Cyberpunk 2077: Beginner's guide & tips Cyberpunk 2077 guide, walkthrough

 - By not spending perks points on perks only from a few skill trees.
 This is especially important at the beginning of the game – there are some very useful "starting" perks available from a few different trees.

 - By eliminating enemies in more than one way.
-Try to make your V able to deal with the dangers by shooting enemies, sneaking around, and hacking.
+It would be good for V to be able to deal with threats to some extent by fighting, using stealth, and hacking.
 You can focus on developing the preferred playstyle after you have mastered the basics of all three of them.

-For more information and advice check out Character development and Best perks - which ones? pages.
+For more information and tips, go to the Character development and Best perks - which ones? pages.

 Look for chances to get easy XP and Street Cred points